sebseager/cryoem-picker-eval/guides/parsed.md

 ## Summary

 PARSED is available as a collection of Python programs.
+We used Python 3.6 for this installation.

 The PARSED paper can be found [here](https://doi.org/10.1093/bioinformatics/btz728).
-Both the PARSED [package files](/patches/parsed/original) and a [user manual](/patches/parsed/original/PARSED_Manual_V1.pdf) can be downloaded in the `parsed_v1.zip` archive available with the supplementary materials of the PARSED paper.
-However, since this software does not appear to have been actively maintained since its publication, we include all relevant files in `patches/parsed/original` of this repo for ease of access.
+Both the PARSED [package files](/pickers/parsed/original) and a [user manual](/pickers/parsed/PARSED_Manual_V1.pdf) can be downloaded in the `parsed_v1.zip` archive available with the supplementary materials of the PARSED paper.
+We include all relevant files in `pickers/parsed/` of this repo for ease of access.
 In doing so, we adopt for these files the same usage license identified in the paper, namely:

 > the PARSED package and user manual [are available] for noncommercial use